kuestess/homebridge-platform-insteonlocal/README.md

 InsteonUI
 ---------

 Introducing InsteonUI, a new way to manage your Insteon devices and InsteonLocal configuration.
-The code is a bit of a mess, and I'm sure there are better ways to achieve the same end, but it does work :-).
+Think of it as 'Houselinc' in a browser.

 ### InsteonUI Quick Start
 Direct your browser to the host that you have Insteonlocal running on and the port configured in your config.json (ie, 127.0.0.1:3000 if running on the local machine).
+Before using any of the pages described below, you will need to complete the following steps:

+  1. Click on the 'Hub' link.
+In the top section of the page, click 'Get Hub Info'.
+This pulls information from the Hub, most notably the Insteon ID.
-For the best experience, go to the 'Hub' tab first and click 'Get Hub Info', and then 'Get Devices/Links' under the 'Action' menu.
+  2. Still on the 'Hub' page, click 'Get Devices/Links' under the action menu.

+You should now have devices populated on the 'Devices' page, and be able to link/unlink devices from the Hub, as well as create scenes.

 * Config:<br />
 Manage your Insteonlocal configuration.
 Hub connection parameter settings are managed in the top section, device settings in the bottom.
 No changes are made to your config.json until you click save.
 To add a device, click the 'Add' button at the bottom of the page.
 Configuration is limited to basics until I can figure out a new UI.